awesomerank/awesomerank.github.io/lists/vsouza/awesome-ios.md

 * [TJProfileImage ★29](https://github.com/tejas-ardeshna/TJProfileImage) - Live rendering of componet’s properties in Interface Builder. :large_orange_diamond:
 * [Viewer ★309](https://github.com/bakkenbaeck/Viewer) - Image viewer (or Lightbox) with support for local and remote videos and images :large_orange_diamond:
 * [OverlayComposite ★6](https://github.com/aaronjsutton/OverlayComposite) - An asynchronous, multithreaded, image compositing framework written in Swift. :large_orange_diamond:
+* [MCScratchImageView ★155](https://github.com/Minecodecraft/MCScratchImageView) - A custom ImageView that is used to cover the surface of other view like a scratch card, user can swipe the mulch to see the view below :large_orange_diamond:

 #### Media Processing
 * [SwiftOCR ★2967](https://github.com/garnele007/SwiftOCR) - Fast and simple OCR library written in Swift :large_orange_diamond: